martinkooij/MMM-AfterShip/README.md

 * - AfterShip: press add tracking.
 It will guide you through entering the parcel.
 For deleting a tracking you have to open the parcel details and press the "delete"-icon.
 Only parcels entered via the Aftership website will be shown on the mirror.
 Parcels entered via the aftership mobile app are not displayed on the mirror.

-* Aftership is advised, more reliable details are provided.
+* Aftership is advised (if you still have access to an older free account).
+More reliable details are provided via this API.

 * Tell me what you like, or any issues you have.